dataquine/dataquine/README.md

 Scottish senior web and software developer now exploring whether the third act of my professional life is working with data.

+> The best laid schemes o’ Mice an’ Men
+          Gang aft agley

-A career changer currently retraining with the [@CodeClan](https://github.com/codeclan) [Professional Data Analysis](https://codeclan.com/courses/data-analysis/) DR22 remote cohort.
+A career changer.
+I was 4 weeks into a 14 week course retraining with the [@CodeClan](https://github.com/codeclan) [Professional Data Analysis](https://codeclan.com/courses/data-analysis/) DR22 remote cohort when CodeClan sadly went into liquidation.
+So I have a beginner level of R with data wrangling and cleaning but no certificate to show fir ut.
+Was looking forward to future modules on visualisation and machine learning.
+CodeClan gave students avcess to the course materials we woild have received so Ill carry on self-learning from theur content in the short term.

 ## What I want, what I really, *really* want.
 "I want" doesn't get, so pretty please 🙏

-Currently unemployed due to cuts in government funding of charities and looking for work after the data course from around November 2023 onwards either in #Glasgow or preferably remote. #Disabled and have found working from home since #COVID-19 tremendously enabling as it reduces some barriers for me.
+Currently unemployed due to cuts in government funding of charities and looking for work either in #Glasgow or preferably remote. #Disabled and have found working from home since #COVID-19 tremendously enabling as it reduces some barriers for me.

 ***Ideally*** meaningful work that tackles inequality and/or improves the lives of people in #Scotland.
 Previously I've worked in #Education, #SocialWork and #SocialCare sectors, all have been incredibly rewarding in ways other than money.